Your Horoscope This Week: August 17 To 23

 You’re almost there, Virgo… but first, it’s time to cocoon.
 The first half of the week finds you in that liminal space: the retrograde shadow is still lingering, the moon is waning, and your birthday season is so close you can taste it.
 But instead of rushing the glow-up, you’re being asked to slow down, rest, and reflect.
 You’ve been through a lot spiritually this year, and your energy is sacred.
 Spend the beginning of the week journaling, deleting, unplugging — whatever helps you cleanse your internal slate.
 Your rebirth begins soon.

 And when it does?
 It begins with a bang.
-The sun enters your sign on Thursday, and within 24 hours, the Virgo New Moon rises in your sign.
+The sun enters your sign on Friday, and later that day, the Virgo New Moon rises in your sign.
 This is one of the most powerful moments of your entire year.
 You’re not just setting new intentions, you’re planting seeds for an entirely new version of yourself.
 But because Mercury, your ruler, is still in your closure sector, you’ll feel more selective about who you share your dreams with.
 Keep your circle tight.
 Envision yourself six months from now — thriving, rested, and aligned.
 Then start showing up for that version of you now.

 AdvertisementADVERTISEMENT